 6. Combine equal parts cactus potting mix and perlite for an excellent ZZ Plant growing medium.
 Repot the plant, move it to a warm room with low lighting and withhold water for about a week to allow it to recover.
-ZZ Plants bounce back quickly from adversity and new shoots will soon emerge.
+ZZ Plants bounce back quickly from adversity, and new shoots will soon emerge.

-7. Return the ZZ Plant to its normal spot after a week of rest.
+7. Return the ZZ Plant to its usual spot after a week of rest.
 This plant will do best with as much bright, indirect light as you can provide.
 While it will do well even in low light, more is better.
 Keep the temperature between 76 and 90 degrees Fahrenheit (24 and 32 degrees Celsius), with a range of between 80 and 87 degrees Fahrenheit (27 and 30 degrees Celsius) being optimum.
-Temperatures below 76 degrees Fahrenheit (24 degrees Celsius) will inhibit the plant’s growth.
+Temperatures below 76 degrees Fahrenheit (24 degrees Celsius) will inhibit the plant's growth.

-9. Feed this plant a balanced water-soluble houseplant fertilizer at half strength every two months while it is actively growing.
+9. Feed this plant a balanced, water-soluble houseplant fertilizer at half strength every two months while it is actively growing.

 10. Set the ZZ Plant outdoors in a shady spot in the summer.
 It will appreciate the bright natural light and fresh air.